 Botnet Detection and Cleanup

 Botnet is one of the major security threats nowadays.
-If our devices are part of botnet, they will be controlled by attackers to participate in some illegal activities; with botnet, attackers can launch sophisticated and destructive attacks, which result in wider information leak and serious service unavailability.
+Smart devices such as computers, mobile phones, and IP cameras run the risk of being infected and becoming part of a botnet.
+Hackers can remote control them to participate in illegal activities, launching sophisticated and destructive attacks, which result in wider information leakages and severe service disruptions, causing massive losses.

-Literally, "botnet" means "a network of bots".
-"Bot" is short for "robot", which means a device is controlled by someone called the "bot herder".
-To make your device become part of a botnet, a "bot software" is installed via malware infection.
-The "herder" can make the bot do anything by issuing commands via a command and control (C&C or C2) server.
-A botnet can contain hundreds to millions of devices, including PC, Mac, Linux servers, home router, smartphone etc.
+Once a device is installed with a "bot software" via malware infection, “bot herder” can make the bot do anything by issuing commands via a command and control (C&C or C2) server.
+A botnet typically consists of hundreds or even millions of devices, including PC, Mac, Linux servers, home router, smartphone etc.

-The combined resource of controlled devices become a powerful tool to launch destructive or sophiscated attack like sending billions of spam email, huge bandwidth DDoS and targeted financial fraud.
+The combined resources of these controlled devices can be used to launch destructive or sophisticated attacks like sending billions of spam email, huge bandwidth DDoS and targeted financial fraud.

 How botnet works (image created by Tom-b: http://commons.wikimedia.org/wiki/File:Botnet.svg)